johnwcowan/r7rs-work/ContextsCowan.md

 `(monad-join `*c cobj*`)`

-The values wrapped in *cobj* are themselves objects in the context.
+The values wrapped in *cobj* are themselves objects in the context *c*.
 The values in these cobjs are wrapped in the context and returned, thus stripping off one layer of context.